What do you want to know?

 How much do you charge to do my marketing?

-In fact, this is one of the first questions you, the Expert, will have to answer when an attorney calls you.
+In fact, from your perspective, it is one of the first questions an attorney may ask you.

-Scope of a marketing plan has moving parts.
+Scope of a marketing plan has moving parts, like

 For me the unpredictable answers are: